sharmasas/qiskit-sdk-py/README.md

 ### Source Installation

-An alternative method is to clone the QISKit SDK repository in your local machine, and navigate to the cloned directory via terminal:
+An alternative method is to clone the QISKit SDK repository onto your local machine:

 #### Download the code

 Select the "clone or download" button at the top of this webpage (or from the URL shown in the git clone command), unzip the file if needed, and then navigate to the **qiskit-sdk-py folder** in a terminal window.

-#### Clone the repository

-Alternatively, if you have Git installed, run the following commands:
+Or, if you have Git installed, run the following commands instead:

 ```
     git clone https://github.com/QISKit/qiskit-sdk-py
     cd qiskit-sdk-py